hofstadter-io/hof-docs/content/getting-started/code-generation.md

 ## What are Generators and Modules

-Generators are `hof gen` flags as configuration in a CUE file, often in reusable and sharable modules.
+Generators are `hof gen` flags as configuration in a CUE file, often in reusable and sharable modules, covered next.

 To turn your adhoc `hof gen ... -T ...` commands into a generator simply add `--as-module <module name>` after what you already have